rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :hammer:POST PROCESSING

-**My print stuck so well to the build plate that I can't remove it?**
+**My print stuck so well to the build-plate that I can't remove it?**

 When prints adhere so well that removal is difficult, use the provided sharpened steel scraper to fracture the model off the plate.
 Place the build-plate/print on your working surface, in a position where the model is facing left and adjustable head facing right or vice-versa.
-While using a very low, near-parallel to the build-plate angle, position the steel scraper on the edge where the model and build plate interface and then give a quick, gentle downwards knock to the handle.
+While using a very low, near-parallel to the build-plate angle, position the steel scraper on the edge where the model and build-plate interface and then give a quick, gentle downwards knock to the handle.
 Running hot water over the print/build-plate for several seconds may provide additional assistance.

 **When should I remove supports?**